anoma/juvix-docs/docs/reference/language/pragmas.juvix.md

     in go 10;
   ```

-  whever the function `funa` gets inlined with a particular value `v`
+  wherever the function `funa` gets inlined with a particular value `v`
   for `f`, the function `go` will be specialized with that value `v`
   substituted for `f`.
 Without the `specialize-by` pragma, after
   inlining `f` the function `g` would have an additional argument `f`